plainionist/plainionist.github.io/_posts/2022-02-21-Enumerator-Dispose-YieldReturn.md

 layout: post
 title: "How I made my finally block not being called (.Net)"
 description: |
+  It is widely expected that the compiler or the CLR takes care that the finally block of a try-finally statement is called in all cases - even if an exception occurs.
+But this is not entirely true.
 tags: [coding-tips]
 excerpt_separator: <!--more-->
 lint-nowarn: JL0003